Giacomo Bresadola: Life

 Starting in 1881, he published the first installment of Fungi tridentini novi vel novum vel nondum delineati, a work which, when finished in 1892, ran to 232 pages of text and 217 plates.
 In 1884, he left to become vicar in Trent, where he would remain for the rest of his life.
 In 1887, he was named administrator of the Trent episcopacy's estates, a position he held until 1910.

 He became a leading specialist in various areas, in which he enjoyed close collaborations: Agaricomycetes, with Quélet and Adalbert Ricken; Aphyllophoromycetideae, with Narcisse Théophile Patouillard and the Canon Hubert Bourdot; and finally Discomycetes with Boudier.
 He also developed a keen interest in exotic specimens and published various observations on examples he received from all parts of the world, including Cameroon, Congo, Hungary, Saxony, Poland, San Tomé, and Samoa.

 Under the auspices of the Italian Botanical Society and the Natural History Museum in Trent, he undertook the monumental Iconographia mycologica, a partially posthumous work which comprised some 25 volumes and 1,250 colour plates.

 In 1910, he retired and relied on his friends and family for a reasonable pension.
 Unfortunately, the First World War diminished its value considerably and to survive he was forced to sell off piecemeal his extensive library, his plant collection and his original drawings.
 In 1927, the University of Padua conferred upon him a doctorate honoris causa and the Italian government named him to the Order of the Crown of Italy.
 He died in Trent in June, 1929 and was buried at municipal expense.

 Bresadola is the author of 1017 species of mushrooms and some fifteen genres in roughly sixty publications, almost all of which are written in Latin.
 His collections are today conserved in various institutions.
 The Natural History Museum of Stockholm has the largest collection (some thirty thousand species), although additional parts of Bresadola's collection are to be found in the Universities of Washington, Trent, Uppsala, Leiden and Paris.
+Bresadola issued two exsiccata-like series, namely Fungi Tridentini and Champignons des Iles de St. Thomé et des Princes, the latter in cooperation with Casimir Roumeguère.